boredazfcuk/docker-icloudpd/README.md

 **folder_structure**: This specifies the folder structure to use in your download destination directory.
 If this variable is not set, it will set {:%Y/%m/%d} as the default.
 Use **none** to download to a flat file structure.

-**skip_check**: This this to **True** skip the check for new files.
+**skip_check**: Set this to **True** skip the check for new files.
 The check can have issues with large libraries, please set to **True** if you have more than a few thousand photos.
 If this variable is not set, it will default to **False**.

-**download_notifications**: This variable specifies whether notifications with a short summary should be sent for file downloads.
+**download_notifications**: specifies whether notifications with a short summary should be sent for file downloads.
 If this variable is not set, it will default to **True**.

-**delete_notifications**: This variable specifies whether notifications with a short summary should be sent for file deletions.
+**delete_notifications**: Specifies whether notifications with a short summary should be sent for file deletions.
 If this variable is not set, it will default to **True**.

-**delete_accompanying**: This variable tells the script to delete files which accompany the HEIC files that are downloaded.
+**delete_accompanying**: Tells the script to delete files which accompany the HEIC files that are downloaded.
 These are the JPG files which are created if you have HEIC to JPG conversion enabled.
 They are also the \_HEVC.MOV files which make up part of a live photo.
 This feature deletes files from your disk.
 I'm not responsible for any data loss.

-**delete_empty_directories**: This variable tells the script to delete any empty directories it finds in the download path.
+**delete_empty_directories**: Tells the script to delete any empty directories it finds in the download path.
 It will only run if **folder_structure** isn't set to 'none'

 **set_exif_datetime**: Write the DateTimeOriginal exif tag from file creation date.
 If this variable is not set, it will default to **False**.